 - Students should enter the School by the front door opposite the Old Bank (if they are approaching from the Market Square), by the gate in Back Lane close to the Design and Technology Department (if they have been brought by car), or by the gate in Back Lane opposite the High School (if they come on one of the buses). - Students should to be in their Form Rooms from 8.30am and by 8.40am until Assembly.
-They may also return to them briefly at the beginning and end of morning break and at lunch break in order to collect and return books and belongings, but such visits should not be used as an excuse for lingering.
-Year 11 students have the privilege of using their rooms during breaks (but not for eating and drinking); anyone who abuses this privilege may have it withdrawn.
-The Sixth Form may also use their rooms during break, but should confine eating and drinking to their Common Room or the kitchen.
+Students are allowed to use their Form Rooms at break and lunchtimes but exemplary behaviour is expected.
+Poor behaviour will result in this privilege being withdrawn.
+The

+Sixth Form may also use their rooms during break, but should confine eating and drinking to their Common Room or the kitchen.

-- At the end of the school day, unless staying for an organised activity, students must either leave the premises by 4.15 pm or go to the Room 1 which is open until 5.30pm.
+- At the end of the school day, unless staying for an organised activity, students must either leave the premises by 4.15 pm or go to the library/Room 1 or 2 which is open until 5.30pm.
 All students must then leave the School unless being directly supervised by staff for an activity.
 Reception, and the School, closes at 5.30pm. - The back staircase in the main building should only be used to go downstairs from Room 11.
 It should not be used from the second floor except during an emergency evacuation of the building.
 During the day the main building should be entered by the door next to the back of the kitchens and leave by the door past the Staff Room and next to the Caretaker's room. - When changing lessons do so quickly and quietly.
 Walk on the left in corridors and on staircases to make movement around school more orderly, this will allow others to move in the opposite direction without a problem.
 Keep your bags under control so that they do not hit or trip other people.
-Please be polite to other members of the School and visitors by holding open doors and waiting your turn whenever necessary.
+Please be polite to other members of the School and visitors by holding open doors and waiting your turn whenever necessary. - The grassed areas and gardens may only be used when prior permission has been given (except for the Sixth Form in the Sixth-Form garden behind the Science Laboratories). - Football is only allowed at Break Times on the lower fenced court according to the published rota.
+Arrangements are made for other Year groups to have access to recreation facilities at Barton Road. - Students should not bring their own footballs to school but should use those provided.